thecapitalistcycle/tech-simulation/README.md

 https://github.com/BaseXdb/basex/issues/1656

-This will require JDK and following from:
+This will require JDK (use latest from Open Oracle).

+and following from:

 https://www.eclipse.org/downloads/packages/